-- · Adventa Berhad - PTT Synergy Group Berhad (formerly known as Grand Hoover Berhad)
+- Adventa Berhad - PTT Synergy Group Berhad

 Mr Toh has no family relationship with any Directors and/or major shareholders of the Company and has no conflict of interest in any business arrangement involving the Company.
 He has not been convicted of any offence (other than traffic offence, if any) within the past five (5) years and has not been imposed of any public sanctions or penalty by relevant regulatory bodies during the financial year under review.